krenzaslv/llm-terminal/README.md

 Interact with LLMs from your terminal.
 All models are executed locally on your machine.

 Don't remember a specific command? `llm-cli` can generate and execute terminal scripts for you.
-E.g `llm-cli cli "Move all files in that are bigger than 1GB from /project to /tmp.
+E.g `llm-cli cli "Move all files that are bigger than 1GB from /project to /tmp.
 Put the suffix 'to-big-' in front of each file."`

 > [!WARNING]
 > By default `llm-cli cli` will print the generated code and ask for permission to execute.
 Review the generated code carefully before execution.
 You can disable code review with the `--execute` flag.